-This guide is meant as a general resource to help answer questions about music copyright, fair use, and plagiarism.
+This guide was created by Hannah Carlson with the guidance of Sheridan Stormes in partial fulfillment of the requirements for Hannah's graduate independent study at Jordan College of the Arts.
+IT is intended to serve as a general resource to help answer questions about music copyright, fair use, and plagiarism.
 It is not meant to offer legal advice.
 For general questions about copyright outside of music, visit Butler's Copyright LibGuide.

 What is copyright?